A New Formula for the Determinant and Bounds on Its Tensor and Waring Ranks: Geometric Interpretation and Proof

 When $n \leq 3$ the formula~\eqref{eq:det_formula_geometry_inc} is the same as the formula~\eqref{eq:main_formula} and indeed equals the volume of $F_A$.
 In particular, if $n = 2$ then it expresses the area of the shaded tile $F_A$ in Figure~\ref{fig:our_tiling} as the area $a_{1,1}a_{2,2}$ of the rectangle $C_A$ from Figure~\ref{fig:tile_gaps2} minus the area of the rectangular overlapping region at its top-right vertex, and if $n = 3$ then it expresses the volume of $F_A$ as the volume $a_{1,1}a_{2,2}a_{3,3}$ of the cuboid $C_A$ minus the volumes of $4$ other cuboids (these cuboids are depicted in the case of the matrix $(n+1)I - J$ in Figure~\ref{fig:canon_matrix_3d}, and the picture for other matrices satisfying (a)--(c) is similar).

 When $n \geq 4$, however, the formula~\eqref{eq:det_formula_geometry_inc} is not quite correct, since there are overlaps-of-overlaps of the translates of $C_A$, so some volume that is removed from $C_A$ in Equation~\eqref{eq:det_formula_geometry_inc} is removed multiple times.
-To correct this mistake, we proceed via inclusion-exclusion: we add back the volumes that were subtracted too many times, then we subtract volumes that we add back to many times, as so on.
+To correct this mistake, we proceed via inclusion-exclusion: we add back the volumes that were subtracted too many times, then we subtract volumes that were added back too many times, and so on.

 For example, when $n = 4$, the cuboids corresponding to the subsets $S_1 = \{1,2\}$, and $S_2 = \{1,2,3,4\}$ (i.e., the cuboids $C_A + A(\mathbf{e_1} + \mathbf{e_2})$ and $C_A + A(\mathbf{e_1} + \mathbf{e_2} + \mathbf{e_3} + \mathbf{e_4})$) overlap with each other, so formula~\eqref{eq:det_formula_geometry_inc} is too small: it subtracts off the volume of the cuboid